 |Title:||Head Women's Volleyball Coach|

-In Tyson's first season at Eastern Mennonite, the young Royals finished 4-19, but made noticeable strides in team growth and maturing.
+In Tyson's first season at Eastern Mennonite in 2012, the young Royals finished 4-19, but made noticeable strides in team growth and maturing.
 In the classroom, the team earned a 3.34 GPA and was given the AVCA Team Academic Award.
 EMU was the only team in the ODAC to win the award.

 Prior to his arrival at EMU, Tyson, a native of Elizabethtown, Pa., spent many years in Indiana, where he was heavily involved in the region’s volleyball scene.
 Included in that time was four years as an assistant coach at Indiana Wesleyan University.
 He also graduated cum laude from IWU and added a Master’s Degree from Ball State University in physical education with a coaching specialization.